Code-Institute-Submissions/kirsty-chatterton-photography/README.md

 ### Features that have been implemented

+* Responsive on all devices
-* Eye-catching background image on all pages
+* Eye-catching background/hero image on every page
-* Easy to use navigation bar
+* Easy to use navigation bar located at the top of every page with links to all other pages on the site
-* About modal pop-up with a short bio on the photographer
+* An "About Me" modal on every page with a short bio on the photographer
-* Gallery with filtering tabs to showcase photos
+* A gallery page with filtering buttons to show the different styles of images
-* Contact Form
-  * This will allow the user to email me with any requests they have such as hiring me for an event or booking a photography session, as well as any questions or feedback they may have about my work
+* A contact form that will allow the user to send a message with any requests they have such as booking me for an event or booking a photography session, as well as any othr questions or feedback they may have about my work
-* Social Media links
+* Social media links to Instagram and LinkedIn located in the footer on every page
-* Responsive accross devices

-### Featured that will be implemented
+### Features left to be implemented

 * Testimonial section
-  * This feature will be added when I have gained more experience/work
+  * This is a feature I'd like to implement when I have gained more experience/work as a photographer

 * Blog Posts
+  * This is a potential feature I'd like to implement to show users what equipment I use, other equipment I'd recommend, and tutorial posts to show my photo editing process.
+This is a feature that will only be implemented if there is enough interest.

 ---